 It may sound like magic (soda that's actually good for you?!), but this sorcery is actually science.
 OLIPOP is the result of years of working alongside leading human gut microbiome researchers to find ingredients backed by science that fuel your microbiomes and support digestive health.

-And that's where OLISmart comes in.
-OLISmart is our proprietary blend of 7 unique botanicals, plant fibers, and prebiotics (the primo food source for beneficial bacteria), each hand-picked for their distinct biome-supporting benefits.
+And that's where OLISMART comes in.
+OLISMART is our proprietary blend of unique botanicals, plant fibers, and prebiotics (the primo food source for beneficial bacteria), each hand-picked for their distinct biome-supporting benefits.

-Think of OLISmart as our (not-so) secret sauce.
-Our OLISmart blend uses multiple sources of fiber, prebiotics, and botanicals to increase nutritional diversity and feed a broad spectrum of beneficial gut bacteria with every sip.
+Think of OLISMART as our (not-so) secret sauce.
+Our OLISMART blend uses multiple sources of fiber and prebiotics to increase nutritional diversity and feed a broad spectrum of beneficial gut bacteria with every sip.
+The specific ingredients depend on whether your OLIPOP is refrigerated or pantry-ready.
+Our pantry ready line reimagines our recipe with a carefully updated 6g fiber blend, without compromising flavor or health benefits.

-OLISmart is made up of three sources of prebiotic fibers:
+Our refrigerated OLISMART blend is made up of these three sources of prebiotic fibers:

 Why Are We Adding Fiber & Prebiotics to Soda?